-The roving system consists of the R7 roving receiver, Zephyr antenna, battery, TSC2 data collector, and cables.
-These can be transported inside the backpack for kinematic surveys or inside the large yellow Pelican case for static surveys.
-A 2 meter bipod is also provided, along with an antenna extension pole and a mounting bracket for the TSC2 data collector.
-All elements of the roving system, including the large yellow Pelican hard-shell case, should be stored in a single location.
-Also, the small yellow Pelican hard-shell case (containing spares and supplies) should be stored with the roving system.
+The roving system consists of the Trimble R7 roving receiver, Pacific Crest receive-only RTK radio, batteries (with battery bag), TSC2 data collector, cables, and antennas.
+There are two antennas for roving use: a Trimble Zephyr Geodetic for static survey work and a smaller Trimble Compact L1/L2 antenna for kinematic work.
+The entire roving system can be transported inside the backpack for kinematic surveys or inside the large yellow Pelican case for static surveys.
+A bipod is available at Palmer, along with a mounting bracket to attach the TSC2 data collector to the survey pole.
+Finally, there is a 12" antenna extension pole to mount an antenna above the Trimble backpack.
+All elements of the roving system, including both yellow and grey Pelican hard-shell cases, should be stored in a single location in the TerraLab building, as shown in Figure 4.